The Shipping Process: How It Works, What It Includes, and How You Can Improve It

 The ecommerce shipping process moves quickly because online orders flow directly from the store platform to the warehouse.
 Each step focuses on speed, accuracy, and clean handoffs so packages can move through the carrier network without delays.

-Orders enter the system from ecommerce platforms, inventory is verified, and the order is routed for fulfillment.
+Order Creation and Sync: Orders enter the system from ecommerce platforms, inventory is verified, and the order is routed for fulfillment.
+This is typically handled through software integrations that connect a store's platform directly to the warehouse management system.

-The correct box or mailer is chosen, with protective materials and any inserts or return slips.
+Packing: The correct box or mailer is chosen, with protective materials and any inserts or return slips.
+Brands running kitting or bundled products add an extra assembly step here before the order is sealed.

 Dropshipping Process